Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 matrices.
 NumPy linear algebra functions like `solve` and the `@` matmul operator will automatically operate on the last two dimensions of an array.

-So how does this relate to using a boolean array index to select only a subset of the array dimensions?
-Well we might want to use a boolean index to only select along the inner "subarray" dimensions, and pretend like the outer "batching" dimensions are our "array".
+So, how does this relate to using a boolean array index to select only a subset of the array dimensions?
+Well, we might want to use a boolean index to select only along the inner "subarray" dimensions, and pretend like the outer "batching" dimensions are our "array".

-For example, say we have an image, represented in [scikit-image](https://scikit-image.org/) as a 3-D array:
+For example, say we have an image represented in [scikit-image](https://scikit-image.org/) as a 3-D array:

 ```{eval-rst}